osohq/oso/docs/content/python/guides/enforcement/query.md

   oso.authorize_query(current_user, Expense)
   ```

 - Exactly what's returned from this method depends on the enforcer you're using.
-We have enforcers for several popular ORMs which return querysets with proper filters applied.
+  We have enforcers for several popular ORMs which return "query sets" with
+  proper filters applied.
 An example of using `authorize_query` in an app:

   ```ruby
   def list_articles_for_org(user, org):